 - Came into new wealth, assets, or property

 - Recently married or divorced

-- A parent or grandparent
+- Are a parent or grandparent

-- A concerned pet owner
+- Are a pet owner

 What If I Don’t Write a Last Will?